 Dataverse require authors to submit their datasets in *.csv format (Excel files are also acceptable).
 An example of a data set in *.csv format is available for download here.

-Authors must also generate, within Dataverse, a Readme file containing the metadata that users should know to reproduce the analysis of the datasets.
+Authors must also generate, within Dataverse, a Readme file (*.txt format) containing the metadata that users should know to reproduce the analysis of the datasets.
+An example of a Readme file can be downloaded from here.
 Contact our editorial office if you require technical assistance to work in Dataverse.

 For research articles using information that is already available in public repositories, such as DNA or protein sequences, authors must include a dataset with the corresponding accession numbers.